 Projects are eligible to apply for the custom incentive rates for Categories 4, 4a, and 6 provided the project has a floor area greater than 2,500 square feet.

-All projects applying for incentives under the custom categories must submit savings calculations using the latest version of the NYS Clean Heat Program Savings Calculator.
+All projects applying for incentives under the custom categories must submit savings calculations using the latest version of the NYS Clean Heat Program Savings Calculator or a custom model.

 Required Documents